Best modeling amps 2025: iconic amp tones at your fingertips

 The popularity of modeling amps continues to rise.
 No longer are they solely the choice of beginner guitarists – nowadays, they offer a wide range of tones to suit any guitar player.
 But, with so many choices on offer, what are the best modeling amps, and how do they differ from other solid-state and tube amps?

-Here, we’ve put together our pick of the best modeling amps.
-All of our choices have either a built-in speaker, or can drive a regular, passive guitar cab.
-Some are better suited to the home, others to gigging – we’d recommend an amp with at least a 12" speaker for live shows, which features on many of the amps we've highlighted below.
+With that in mind, I’ve put together our pick of the best modeling guitar amps.
+All of my choices have either a built-in speaker or can drive a regular, passive guitar cab.
+Some are better suited to the home practice, others to gigging, but all have been extensively tested by myself and the Guitar World team.

 Our expert review: